NEUROFUSIONInc/fusion/fusionMobile/README.md

 (done) Change press & hold text for android
 (done) Clear notification tray for other similar prompts when one is answered

-- there's a hook in the PromptContext...
+edit prompts

-- add "isScheduled" tag to notifications
+- (done) add "isScheduled" tag to notifications and set. (in create notification logic)

+- don't allow to have prompts with duplicated `promptText`

 - start date & end date need to be parsed

   - get the current day, apply the hours & minutes as day.js objects

-- after saving,
-  - need to remove notifications (for old text)
-  - create a new one
+- Add a modal
-  - we're currently relying on the main hook to reset notifications
+  - letting user know what changes have occured.
+    - default, 3 times between 8-6pm.